Abdelmajid Chetali

-Abdelmajid Al-Chetali (عبد المجيد الشتالي; born 4 July 1939) is a Tunisian football coach and former player who played a total of 70 games with the national team and scored four goals.
+Abdelmajid Al-Chetali (عبد المجيد الشتالي; born 4 July 1939) is a Tunisian football coach and former player who played 70 games with the national team and scored four goals.
 He also participated in the 1960 Summer Olympics.

 He is considered one of the characters who shaped and prolonged the legend of the Étoile Sportive du Sahel (nicknamed Majda).
 He received only one yellow card during his career.

-As a manager, he led them in their first ever World Cup appearance in 1978, where Tunisia became the first African team to win a World Cup match, beating Mexico by 3–1 making FIFA increase the number of seats in the African continent from one place to two places.
+As a manager, he led them in their first ever World Cup appearance in 1978, where Tunisia became the first African team to win a World Cup match, beating Mexico 3–1, and making FIFA increase the number of World Cup slots in the African continent from one to two.
 During his managerial career, he was in charge of two national teams: the Tunisian and Bahraini national football teams.
 He also managed his home club Étoile du Sahel and achieved good results with it.